harryho/vue-crm/README.md

 # Vue 2 CRM

-> A simple Vue.js CRM project based on Vue 2 PWA template with Vuetify.
+> A simple reusable Vue.js CRM project for real-world business based on Vue 2 PWA template with Vuetify.

+The goal of this project is to create a reusable project for real-world business.
+To achieve this target, we need a solution which includes authentication process, restful API feature and simple but elegant UI design.

+There is another similar project built on the top of Angular 4.
+If you have insterest in it, please check it out from [here](https://github.com/harryho/ng4crm.git)

+#### Features

-* This starter project is built-in with Vue 2 PWA from scratch.
+* This project is built on the top of Vue 2 PWA template.
 * The UI is built on the top of Vuetify
 * It uses Vuex, Axios as well to manage authentication.
 (Dummy token)
 * It uses vue-chartjs to create charts on dashboard